Chikyu No Shugo: Gaojinizer

 In the days following the attack, chaos and confusion washed down in the Federation’s General Assembly, an unknown ship had come and done something that shouldn’t have been possible, a Fortress wiped out in two shots.
 The same confusion had spread Within the Collective, and USE governments respectively.
 None of the blocs or the independent nations within them claimed responsibility, nor could any figure out who they were.
 For some days after, there were no reports of the ships, and theories began to brew.
 Some had believed that this was first contact, though many would disregard these claims..
 Until ships like the one that had shown up early appeared above the Earth En masse, about 500 in total.
 Though less than the total mass of the earth’s fleets.
 The technology they used far exceeded anything they had at the time.
 Urban areas wiped out, Hundreds of Millions lost their lives.

 The fact of these being alien, and the fact that they were enemies of humanity, forced the squabbling power’s to scrape together a resistance, it was simply not enough.
-Eventually, a member of the species would make a statement 2 months after the invasion had begun, appearing on all channels was an Alien that was noticeably larger than those around him, at the least, Two feet taller, with a much thicker exoskeleton, which was pitch black.
+Eventually, a member of the species would make a statement two months after the invasion had begun, appearing on all channels was an Alien that was noticeably larger than those around him, at the least, Two feet taller, with a much thicker exoskeleton, which was pitch black.
 The four eyes on the sides of his head were just barely visible, moreso as one got closer.
 He was clothed, wearing a black robe that had its outer trimmings lined with a dark purple.
-The world grew silent as the being appeared, hanging onto it’s every word.
-Out came human wards, as garbled as they might’ve been.
+The world grew silent as the being appeared, hanging onto every word.
+Out came human language, as garbled as the words might’ve been.

-“Primitives, this planet, this system, is now under the rule of the Garsalan Empire.
+“Primitives… From this day forth, this planet, this system, is now under the rule of the Garsalan Empire.
 Your futile resistance will only end in your deaths.
 I, Gu’Kes Zu Kago will crush any insurrection I see…”